cryotato/cryotato.github.io/_pages/shop.md

 How do these machines interact to create a BwO?
 Everything is a reference to itself., [Oroboros will be released... into the atmosphere.. ensuring... complete.... global...
 SATURATION](https://youtu.be/RxsSqDnNIo8?si=PNGQ6p6GJ570l9Ev) -->

+# Body
+All this packed in a single compact package.
+No split boxes.
+No 16 channel XLR audio interfaces.
+No propritary trip hazards.
+No compromise.
+Just one wire out USB, with switchable traditional analog output configurations if you change your mind.

-# Pocketability for gigs and nomads
+## Pocketability for gigs and nomads
-- Mounts onto any string instrument
-- Built in audio interface provides unmatched 6-channel hexaphonic versatility out a single USB, MIDI, CV output, or switchable traditional audio output configurations
+- Built in audio interface provides unmatched 6-channel hexaphonic versatility out a single USB, or switchable traditional audio output configurations (traditional mono all signals go into one, all strings into one stereo jack with 3 strings on left and right, fully hexaphonic through 3 stereo jacks)
 - Option for pedalboard-less and DAW-focused effect chains

 # Compatibility for catguts